 The nomination rules are:

-- The nominee can be any UIUC PhD student who (1) either has had a CSL office for two years, or (2) did not have a CSL office, but has been supported by a CSL grant for two years of their PhD thesis research and had significant CSL involvement (e.g., involvement with CSL student conferences, CSL Social Hour, etc…).
+- The nominee can be any UIUC PhD student who (1) either has had a CSL office for two years, or (2) did not have a CSL office, but has been supported by a CSL grant for two years of their PhD thesis research, and had at least two or more PhD thesis committee members who are CSL members, or (3) did not have a CSL office, but had at least two or more PhD thesis committee members who are CSL members and had a significant CSL involvement (e.g., involvement with CSL Student Conferences, CSL Social Hour, Allerton Conference, involvement in CSL group seminars, etc.).

 - The nominator must be a CSL faculty member.